 We have obtained all the information and explanations we considered necessary for the purposes of our audit.
 The Company has maintained proper accounting records and its consolidated financial statements are in agreement therewith.
 Furthermore, the physical count of inventories was carried out in accordance with established principles.
-We have read the report of the Board of Directors to be included in the Annual Report, and the financial information contained therein is in agreement with the books and records of the Company.
-We are not aware of any violations of the Qatar Commercial Companies Law No. 11 of 2015 or the terms of the Company's Articles of Association and any amendments thereto having occurred during the year which might have had a material adverse effect on the Company's consolidated financial position or performance as at and for the year ended 31 December 2016.
+We have read the report of the Board of Directors to be included in the Annual Report and the financial information contained therein is in agreement with the books and records of the Company.
+We are not aware of any violations of the Qatar Commercial Companies Law No. 11 of 2015 or the terms of the Company's Articles of Association and any amendments thereto having occurred during the year which might have had a material adverse effect on the Company's consolidated financial position or performance as at and for the year ended 31 December 2017.

-Yacoub Hobeika

-KPMG

-Auditor's Registration No.289
+26 February 2018 Doha State of Qatar Yacoub Hobeika KPMG Qatar Auditor's Registration No.289